 16000 E. CentreTech Pkwy

 Before meeting with a Pathways Advisor, students must meet assessment requirements in the areas of math, reading and English.
 CCA can accept previous assessment tests scores or you can test on campus.
 CCA will accept ACT, SAT, CCPT, and Accuplacer scores as long as they are less than five years old.
 Students who graduated from High School within 18 months of enrollment can also complete the Pre-Assessment Questionnaire to find out if they qualify for testing exemptions.

-After meeting assessment requirements, you are ready to meet with a Pathways Advisor.
-Your Advisor is here to help you select the right courses to complete your pathway of choice.
+After meeting assessment requirements, you are ready to meet with your Pathways Advisor.
+You can schedule an appointment with your advisor through CCA Navigate on the Dashboard of MyCCA.
+Your advisor is here to help you select the right courses to complete your pathway of choice.

-Login to your MyCCA account and register for courses from the Add/Drop courses link on the Dashboard or from CCA Navigate.
+Login to your MyCCA account and register for classes from either CCA Navigate or the Add/Drop link on the Dashboard.
 Remember to print a copy of your schedule a few days before the semester begins to get updated room information.

 Once you’re registered for classes, you need to submit your Tuition Assistance request to your respective Education Office.
-When you receive the approved TA request, you must turn it in to Fiscal Affairs.
+When you receive the approved TA request, you must turn it in to Third Party Billing.
 Approved TA forms should be submitted by the tuition deadline listed in the schedule booklet or your registration may be cancelled.

 Your next step to begin at CCA is to sign up for and attend a New Student Orientation.
 Orientation is a key step in setting you up for success.
 At orientation you will learn about what it is like to be a student at CCA, your path to your career, how to pay for college, and much more.
 First-time college students are required to attend orientation, but all students can benefit from attending!

 Take your schedule to the bookstore to purchase your books.
 Buy your books before classes begin to be prepared.